valora-inc/wallet/WALLET.md

 By default, the mobile wallet app runs on celo's testnet `alfajores`.
 To run the app on `mainnet`, supply an env flag, eg. `yarn run dev:ios -e mainnet`.
 The command will then run the app with the env file `.env.mainnet`.

-### Running in forno (data saver) mode

-By default, the mobile wallet app runs geth in lightest sync mode where all the epoch headers are fetched.
-The default sync mode is defined in by `SYNC_DEFAULT_MODE` in the `.env` files in the repository root.

-To run the wallet in forno (Data Saver) mode, using a trusted node rather than the local geth node as a provider, turn it on from the Data Saver page in settings or update the `FORNO_ENABLED_INITIALLY` parameter in the .env file linked above.
-When forno mode is turned back off, the wallet will switch to the default sync mode as specified in the .env file.
-By default, the trusted node is `https://{TESTNET}-forno.celo-testnet.org`, however any trusted node can be used by updating `DEFAULT_FORNO_URL`.
-In forno mode, the wallet signs transactions locally in web3 then sends them to the trusted node.

-To debug network requests in forno mode, we use Charles, a proxy for monitoring network traffic to see Celo JSON RPC calls and responses.
-Follow instructions [here](https://community.tealiumiq.com/t5/Tealium-for-Android/Setting-up-Charles-to-Proxy-your-Android-Device/ta-p/5121) to configure Charles to proxy a test device.

 ## Debugging & App Profiling

 ### Debugging